 Generally, projects are organized into two categories by the state all being part of the statewide planning process.
 The Unscheduled Projects List (UPL) is a Long-Range Planning Element consisting of a list of projects where a need has been identified but there is no time table or funding commitment for completion of the project.
 The 6-year plan projects are Short-Term Planning Element projects that are projects having higher priority needs with a specific funding committment.
 The Kentucky Transportation Cabinet maintains and funds the 6-Year Plan for the entire state.
 The Kentucky General Assembly allocates funding for the 6-Year Plan in two year cycles.
 For more information on the Kentucky Transportation Planning process, visit the Kentucky Transportation Cabinet website.

-Additionally, the Paducah Planning and Engineering-Public Works Departments devise and plan for local projects that may or may not have involvement from the state.
-The projects that have no state involvement are usually small scale in nature and do not involve state right of way.
+Additionally, the Paducah Planning and Engineering Departments plan for local projects that may or may not have involvement from the state.